 Whew, glad we got to the bottom of that one.

-Now, as for the best character from a Coen Brothers’ movie, it’s Marge Gunderderson, right?
-The loveable cop from Fargo, the moral center of an immoral world?
-Marge is definitely number one.
+Now, as for the best character from a Coen Brothers movie, it’s Marge Gunderderson, right?
+Marge, the loveable cop from Fargo, the moral center of an immoral world is definitely number one.
 Case closed.

 Okay, so, uh, thanks for coming out.
 It was nice seeing you.
-Stay safe out there, wear a mask and such, and uh, yeah, let’s get together soon.
+Stay safe out there and such, and uh, yeah, let’s get together soon.

 Actually, wait a second.

 I think we might be.
-I think it would behoove us to both do our diligence here.
-I think we should use the word “behoove” more often because it is both fun to say and fun to write.
-It’s a linguistic twofer.
+I think it would behoove us to both do our due diligence here.
+I also think we should use the word “behoove” more often because it is both fun to say and fun to write.
+It’s a linguistic twofer!

 The John Goodman Character Collection: